fpstidston/attend/README.md

 # Attend
 An agenda service for reviewing how you spend your time

-Monitor attendance by building up a picture about what is really happening and what is not.
-Then direct that data by what you enjoy the most, what you do the most and when it happened.
+Monitor attendance by building up a picture about what is really goingn on and what is not.
+Then disect that data by what you enjoy the most, what you do the most and when it happened.

 ### Example